ProjectSunday/projectsunday.github.io/docs/npm-global.md

 This requires `gulp` to be in the `dependencies` or `devDependencies` so it will be installed locally in the `node_modules`.
 Then `npx` can run the commands without needing to create items in the `scripts` section of `package.json`.

+**Note:** Depending on your Node Version Manager, if you are on NPM 5.2.0+ but don't have access to `npx`, then you will (ironically), need to globally install it, `npm install -g npx`.
+However since this was meant to be globally installed anyway with npm, I think we can make an exception for it.

 ## Reasons why this is good